05 Steps to Create Terrarium Project for Kids

 - Sweet violet (Viola odorata)

-For an herbal garden, you can easily find suitable herbs at a garden centre, in a local field or woods, or maybe even in your own garden.
+For an herbal garden, you can easily find suitable herbs at a garden center, in a local field or woods, or maybe even in your own garden.
 Here are a few suggestions:

 - Dwarf Goatsbeard (Aruncus aethusifolius)